More

 I’ve used a handful of other smell-proof storage solutions in the past although neither of them isn’t constructed like this.
 The Alien Tech smell-proof storage bag gives you all that and with the multiple storage compartments it gives you more options with what you’re able to bring along with you, there’s even a spot for your rolling tray so you’re able to roll up anywhere.
 It allows me to conveniently store my papers, grinder, and herbs all in an easy-to-carry protective case.

-IMG 5400 1 The Weed Blog - Cannabis News, Strain Reviews & More
+IMG 5400 1 The Weed Blog | Cannabis News, Strain Reviews and More

 The exterior fabric is constructed with heavy-duty nylon and waterproofing material to safeguard your herbs and accessories from the weather or any accidents.
 It’s fitted with an activated carbon filter system that provides odor-absorbing technology to ensure ultimate discretion during your travels.
 When Alien Tech launches a product they spare no expenses during the product design phase to provide you with the best experience possible within their collection.